baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 ## Dataset augmentation
-Barycenters can be used also to augment datasets with points "in-between" other points.
-The figure in the [readme](https://github.com/baggepinnen/SpectralDistances.jl) (reproduced above) illustrates how four spectrogams are extended into 25 spectrograms.
+Barycenters can also be used also to augment datasets with points "in-between" other points.
+The same figure in the [readme](https://github.com/baggepinnen/SpectralDistances.jl) (reproduced above) illustrates how four spectrogams are extended into 25 spectrograms.

 ## Interpolation between spectra